jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/alarmclock.md

 ## In the custom sentence...

 For the minute values, ```in:``` is what the voice assistant hears, ```out:``` is what it passes to the intent script.
 In the intent they still have to be treated as strings and converted to numbers with ```| int(0)``` or ```| float(0)```.

+You need to specity "twentyfive past" *and* "25 past" because the voice assistant will sometimes "hear" one, sometimes the other, depending on the user's voice, intonation, etc.

 ## In the intent...